PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

     projection.
 Naive projection (using loadings) is prone to shrinkage which biases the projection of individuals towards the null of an existing space, which would introduce errors into PCA-loading based adjustments of PGS.
-To ensure correct placement of individuals we use the **online augmentation, decomposition and Procrustes (OADP)** method of the `FRAPOSA`_ package to achieve a unbiased projection of new indidividuals into the reference panel PCA space. [#zhangfraposa]_ We chose to implement PCA-based projection over derivation of the PCA space on a merged target and reference dataset to ensure that the composition of the target doesn't impact the structure of the PCA.
+To ensure correct placement of individuals we use the **online augmentation, decomposition and Procrustes (OADP)** method of the `FRAPOSA`_ package for a less biased projection of new indidividuals into the reference panel PCA space. [#zhangfraposa]_ We chose to implement PCA-based projection over derivation of the PCA space on a merged target and reference dataset to ensure that the composition of the target doesn't impact the structure of the PCA.
     This is implemented in the ``FRAPOSA_OADP`` module.